clj-grenada/grenada-spec/GrenadaParts.md

 Notes:

- - "Postprocessor" might be too wide-scoped.
-Before I had "Packager", which was too narrow-scoped.
+ - "Postprocessor" might be a too loose term.
+Before, I had "Packager", which was too narrow.

 ## Changelog